-Epsomedical’s primary focus has always centered on the care and safety our patients and staff whilst delivering high quality care which is responsive to the needs of our local communities.
-Along with other independent healthcare providers across the county, we are working with the NHS to support you by providing care to those that require treatment for health conditions during the COVID-19 outbreak.
+Epsomedical’s primary focus is the care and safety our patients and staff whilst delivering high quality healthcare responsive to the needs of our local communities.
+Along with other independent healthcare providers across the county, we are working with the NHS to support you by providing treatment for health conditions during the COVID-19 outbreak.

 Thank you for your support and understanding.

 So that we can protect the safety of our patients and staff, it is important for us to reduce the number of visitors to the hospital.

 Therefore, until further notice, we are asking that the following be adhered to: